 Burton rates the Fish at a 5 on their flex meter, 10 being the stiffest.
 The board was built with Directional Flex allowing the tail to be spring-loaded, with pop for jumps and ollies.
 The nose maintains flex to carve through bowls, trees, and moguls.
 The Fish rides like the boards of yesteryear with the flex of the boards we ride today, a great meeting of the ages.
 What happened, why on earth did we change shapes so fast?

 Burton’s Fish turns quickly and is agile in the powder and floats with ease.
 I was surprised how well the Fish handled the hard-pack at the end of the day; it rode with power and precision.

 The board is easy to control and with the tapered shape the nose that really drives through the snow while making the ride more enjoyable and allowing anyone to use less energy to control the board.
 It was fun to ride past kids on their twin tips and blow past them in the deep stuff, the ease of control is a huge plus and the main reason to ride this board on days over 8 inches.

 The Burton Fish has a swallow tail and is not designed to ride switch.
 This board is meant to be riding straight ahead for the deep stuff.
 The Fish Sniffs out the powder and is on a mission to slay it, that is the sole purpose this board was designed for.
 What else eats snow for breakfast?

-This board would be great for Wolf Creek, and any mountain that get hammered with snow.
+This board would be great for Wolf Creek, and any mountain that gets hammered with snow.
 I would love to have this board in my quiver, but would only take it out on the big snow days.
-I highly recommend the Burton Fish ($649), for anyone looking for a solid powder board with great responsive and float.
+I highly recommend the Burton Fish Snowboard ($649), for anyone looking for a solid powder board with great response and float.

 If you find yourself in Vail, head over to the Burton store and say hi, ask for a Demo and odds are you will end up buying one at the end of the day…